lmflorian/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

 -	Enable NTP service.
 Not configuring this step might cause several sincronization problems.
 -	Configure parcel repositories.
 This can be local or remote repositories, it depends if you have a temporal or permanent internet access.

+**Configuration Terminology**

+-	**Service:**  A set of related components providing a type of hadoop functionality on a cluster.
+Examples: YARN, Spark, Hive, etc.

+-	**Role:**  An individual component of a service.
+Examples: HDFS NameNode, HDFS DataNode, etc.

+-	**Role Instance:**  Would be a daemon that runs on a specific host.
+For example, a DataNode daemon running on a specific host would be an instance of that role.
+For gateway roles, there's no daemon running but usually there's a set of client files or configuration files that are available on those nodes.

+-	**Role Group:**  It is a set of roles distributed across multiple hosts with the same configuration.
+Example:  A set of DataNode roles with default settings (the same configuration).
+Role groups are designed to make configuration management a little bit easier and also we can create our own role group as needed.

 CDP Installation
 --------------------

 **Configure repositories**

-We are going to need to configure a local or public repository, and it will be saved at */etc/yum.repos.d/*.
+We are going to need to configure a local or public repository, and it will be saved at */etc/yum.repos.d/.
 Repositories for Cloudera Manager (CM) and CDP Runtime are necessary.
 Also, we need to have an active subscription of our Operating System to update and install some dependencies.

 **Install JDK**